microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure DevOps, Microsoft Teams and GitHub/Readme.md

 1. Azure DevOps Services integration with Microsoft Teams provides a comprehensive chat and collaborative experience across the development cycle.
 Follow the instructions [here](https://azuredevopslabs.com/labs/vstsextend/teams/#integrating-microsoft-teams-with-azure-devops-services) to integrate Teams with your Tailwind Traders Azure DevOps project.

-1. View your teams Kanban board or favorite dashboard directly into Microsoft Teams.
+1. View your teams Kanban board or favorite dashboard directly from Microsoft Teams.
 Configure the Azure DevOps Kanban board and Dashboard in Teams by following the instructions [here](https://azuredevopslabs.com/labs/vstsextend/teams/#azure-devops-kanban-board--dashboards-in-teams).

 1. Install and configure the Azure Pipelines app with Teams to monitor the events for your pipelines.
 Follow the instructions [here](https://azuredevopslabs.com/labs/vstsextend/teams/#azure-pipelines-with-microsoft-teams) to set up and manage subscriptions for releases, pending approvals, completed builds etc. and get notifications right into your Teams channel.

-1. Install GitHub for Microsoft Teams application from Microsoft Teams App Store.
+1. Install **GitHub for Microsoft Teams** application from the Teams' **Apps** option.

     ![](Images/teams-githubapp.png)